ARTICLE I. NAME AND PURPOSE

 1. Current Members

-GWLA membership includes libraries of selected research universities in the Midwestern and western regions of the United States.
+GWLA membership includes libraries of selected research universities in the United States.
 The official membership roster is maintained on the GWLA website.

 2. Official Representation and Business